dasdachs/web-dev-tutorials/database-relations/README.md

 | 7  | Chair                    |
 | 8  | Harry Potter novelty mug |

-To "link" a item to a person the easiest way is to add a column with a reference or a foreign key to the `person` row or entry the item belongs to.
+In order for us to "link" an item to a person the easiest way is to add a column with a reference or a foreign key to the `person` row or entry the item belongs to.

 *Items*